Kyle Turner (footballer)

-Kyle Turner (born 10 November 1997) is a Scottish footballer who plays as a midfielder for club Partick Thistle.
-Turner began his career with Stranraer, where he made 138 appearances over a four-year period, and has also played for Dunfermline Athletic and a previous stint with Partick Thistle, as well as loans at Airdrieonians and Raith Rovers.
+Kyle Turner (born 10 November 1997) is a Scottish footballer who plays as a midfielder for club Raith Rovers.
+Turner began his career with Stranraer, where he made 138 appearances over a four-year period, and has also played for Dunfermline Athletic, Partick Thistle and Ross County, and has also had a loan with Airdrieonians.

 Club career

 Stranraer

 Turner began his career playing with St Mirren and Partick Thistle youth teams, before signing with Scottish League One side Stranraer in 2015.
 His first appearance for the Stair Park club came as a final-minute substitution against Stenhousemuir on 12 September 2015, with his first full start coming a week later against Albion Rovers.

 Dunfermline Athletic

 Turner spent four years with Stranraer, before signing a two-year contract with Scottish Championship side Dunfermline Athletic on 28 May 2019.
 In March 2021, Turner moved on loan to Scottish League One club Airdrieonians until the end of the season.
 Turner left Dunfermline following the end of his contract in May 2021.